Here are some simple Cricut Valentine’s Day cards that you can make at the last minute.

 However, with our cards – we started out making a different design and changed it part of the way through.

-We originally wanted to use this image as shown but our cards are about 4x4 inches so the text cutout was too delicate and did not cut cleanly.
+We originally wanted to use a different image but our cards are about 4×4 inches so the text cutout was too delicate and did not cut cleanly.

 In addition, many of the centers of letters (like a’s and e’s) would need to be glued back in – which would have been very time consuming.